Roman walls of Verona: Roman-Germanic Walls

-The plugging and final closure of the posterns and pedestrian gates on either side of the defensive towers dates back to later Gallienian times; Theodoric the Great was responsible for the building of a new curtain wall that slavishly traced the course of the previous defense: this remained about ten meters further inland and continued to maintain its military function, making a system with the new Theodoric walls, which were almost twice as high as the Roman ones, no less than 13.65 meters.
+The plugging and final closure of the posterns and pedestrian gates on either side of the defensive towers dates back to later Gallienian times.
+Theodoric the Great was responsible for the building of a new curtain wall that traced the course of the previous defense.
+This remained about ten meters further inland and continued to maintain its military function, making a system with the new Theodoric walls, which were almost twice as high as the Roman ones, no less than 13.65 meters.

 In front of the two city gates the new curtain wall was interrupted by two ravelins of square plan and masonry nearly 2 meters thick.
 These two avant-corps had a single fornix, unlike the older gates, so the opening was in axis with the central pillars of Porta Borsari and Porta Leoni.

 These walls, like those of Gallienus, were also built with the extensive use of spoil material: the discovery within them of a block bearing a table carved with the number LXIII belonging to the amphitheater indicates that the outer ring of it was destroyed precisely during the construction of this curtain wall.
 Its partial demolition was made necessary both for the purpose of recovering building material and in order to decrease the height of the building, which was still considered too dangerous in case of attack.
-However, the building retained the functionality of the cavea since the reduction in height of about 12 meters caused the loss of only the upper gallery and not the steps.
+The building retained the functionality of the cavea since the reduction in height of about 12 meters caused the loss of only the upper gallery and not the steps.

 Most likely, the city wall erected in the imperial age on the slopes of St. Peter's Hill was strengthened or rebuilt, because of its eminent and strategic position, so much so that it was on the left side of the Adige that the king had his residence built, perhaps renovating the structures of the Roman odeon.